by Gord Grant, PhD., RAc.

 One of my many projects is organizing a gardening expedition out of town with my family – yes, we call it an expedition.
 After reading Schulte, I realized this is getting close to her definition of leisure for me.
 Let me explain.
 I, or I and my family, leave for the day to a plot of land south of Beaumont (usually it’s Sunday, but it can be other days based on the needs of the garden and our needs for leisure).

 We spend the day where there is no noise but the birds, and wind and sound of insects (various ones, including mosquitoes, but also 150,000 honey bees from our few hives).
 We do beekeeping, we dig, we seed, we plant, we water, we weed, we harvest, we eat and drink – we talk, we don’t talk.
 Hours go by.
 We come home tired, hot, scratchy and dirty; but rested in some deeper way.
 We come home having been together differently than if we had stayed at home busy on our cell phones and iPads and toys and games, or getting “chores” done.
 We come home having been lost in a place beyond busy, beyond boredom, beyond productive.
 We come home knowing what is important, each in his or her own way.
-We are feeling our humanity once again.
+We are feeling our humanity (with more humility) once again.